 We model the dynamics of populations along a one-dimensional line of longitude, similar to Zhou and Kot (2011).
 Individuals in the population can only reproduce within a defined segment of the environment (hereafter simply “patch”), which represents the range of thermally suitable conditions for the population.
 The patch shifts at a fixed rate towards the poles (i.e., at the rate of climate velocity), and offspring disperse away from their parents according to a dispersal kernel.
 In its basic form, harvest removes a constant fraction of the local population density from each point along the coastline.

-To investigate the model, we first analytically determine the combinations of harvesting rate and climate velocity that the population extinct (hereafter the critical harvesting rate and critical climate velocity), and then measure their interaction by calculating the decrease in biomass caused by the stressors both individually and together.
+To investigate the model, we first analytically determine the combinations of harvesting rate and climate velocity that drive the population extinct (hereafter the critical harvesting rate and critical climate velocity), and then measure their interaction by calculating the decrease in biomass caused by the stressors both individually and together.
 We then add threshold harvesting rules and protected areas in numerical simulations to determine how these management strategies affect population persistence and biomass.

 The Model

-The above verbal description is represented well by integrodifference models, which have been used extensively for spatial population dynamics problems with discrete time (e.g., discrete growth and dispersal stages) and continuous space (Kot and Schaffer 1996; Van Kirk and Lewis 1997; Lockwood et al. 2002; Zhou and Kot 2010).
+The above verbal description is represented well by integro-difference models, which have been used extensively for spatial population dynamics problems with discrete time (e.g., discrete growth and dispersal stages) and continuous space (Kot and Schaffer 1996; Van Kirk and Lewis 1997; Lockwood et al. 2002; Zhou and Kot 2010).
 More specifically, if nt(x) is the number of individuals settling after dispersal at position x and time t, then the number of individuals in the next generation is given by